kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/openapi-codegen.md

         @Tag(ApiSecurity.BearerAuth::class) //(1)!
         fun bearerTokenProvider(): HttpClientTokenProvider {
-            return HttpClientTokenProvider { CompletableFuture.completedFuture("my-token") } //(2)!
+            return HttpClientTokenProvider { "Bearer my-token" } //(2)!
         }
     }
     ```

     1. Tag must match the generated marker class for the scheme
-    2. Real implementations usually fetch or refresh the token here
+    2. Real implementations usually fetch or refresh the token here, and return `null` when no token is available

+???+ warning "Every scheme needs a provider"

+    The generated `ApiSecurity` module requires an `HttpClientTokenProvider` for **every** `bearer`, `oauth2` or `openId` scheme
+    declared in `components.securitySchemes`, even for schemes the application never uses — otherwise the graph fails to build.
+    Such an unused scheme must return `null`, because the interceptor applies the first requirement whose providers all returned a token
+    and a stray non-`null` value would override the scheme you actually wanted.

 #### Multiple schemes { #client-authorization-multiple }

-When an operation declares several security schemes, `primaryAuth` selects which one to apply; otherwise the generator picks one and logs a warning.
+When an operation declares several alternative security requirements, the generator builds one interceptor covering all of them
-To apply several schemes on the same request, enable `authAllowMultiple` — the generator builds a composite interceptor that runs each scheme sequentially.
+and applies the first requirement whose schemes all returned a token — no option is needed for this.

-To pass the credentials explicitly per call instead of through an interceptor, enable `authAsMethodArgument` — the authorization value becomes a client method argument:
+To pass the credentials explicitly per call instead of through an interceptor, enable `authAsMethodArgument`.
+The authorization value then becomes a `@Nullable String` client method argument annotated with `@Header`, `@Query` or `@Cookie` according to the scheme,
+and `ApiSecurity` is not generated at all. `primaryAuth` picks which scheme becomes that argument when an operation lists several:

 ===! ":fontawesome-brands-java: `Java`"

     ```groovy
     configOptions = [
         mode: "java-client",
-        securityConfigPrefix: "openapiAuth",
+        clientConfigPrefix: "httpClient.petV3",
-        primaryAuth: "apiKeyAuth", //(1)!
+        authAsMethodArgument: "true", //(1)!
-        authAllowMultiple: "false", //(2)!
+        primaryAuth: "apiKeyAuth" //(2)!
-        authAsMethodArgument: "false" //(3)!
     ]
     ```

-    1. Scheme applied when an operation lists several
-    2. Apply every declared scheme with a composite interceptor
-    3. Add the auth value as a method argument instead of an interceptor
+    1. Add the auth value as a method argument instead of generating interceptors
+    2. Scheme turned into the argument when an operation lists several

 === ":simple-kotlin: `Kotlin`"

     ```groovy
     configOptions = mapOf(
         "mode" to "kotlin-client",
-        "securityConfigPrefix" to "openapiAuth",
+        "clientConfigPrefix" to "httpClient.petV3",
-        "primaryAuth" to "apiKeyAuth", //(1)!
+        "authAsMethodArgument" to "true", //(1)!
-        "authAllowMultiple" to "false", //(2)!
+        "primaryAuth" to "apiKeyAuth" //(2)!
-        "authAsMethodArgument" to "false" //(3)!
     )
     ```

-    1. Scheme applied when an operation lists several
-    2. Apply every declared scheme with a composite interceptor
-    3. Add the auth value as a method argument instead of an interceptor
+    1. Add the auth value as a method argument instead of generating interceptors
+    2. Scheme turned into the argument when an operation lists several

+If the selected scheme maps to the `Authorization` header but the operation already declares an explicit `Authorization` header parameter,
+generation fails with a message asking to rename that parameter or to disable `authAsMethodArgument`.

 ### Additional Annotations { #additional-contract-annotations }

-The `additionalContractAnnotations` parameter adds annotations above generated client or server controller methods.
+`extensions.additionalMethodAnnotations` adds annotations above generated client or server controller methods.
-The value is a `JSON` object where the key is the API tag from the contract, or `*` for all operations, and the value is an array of objects with the `annotation` field.
+It is set globally under `*`, per contract tag under `tags`, or per `operationId` under `operations`, and the three levels are combined.

 ===! ":fontawesome-brands-java: `Java`"

     ```groovy
     configOptions = [
         mode: "java-client",
+        clientConfigPrefix: "httpClient.petV3",
-        additionalContractAnnotations: """
+        extensions: """
             {
-              "*": [
+              "*": {
+                "additionalMethodAnnotations": "@io.koraframework.example.CommonAnnotation"
+              },
-                { "annotation": "ru.tinkoff.example.CommonAnnotation" }
+              "tags": {
-              ],
-              "pet": [
+                "pet": {
+                  "additionalMethodAnnotations": ["@io.koraframework.example.PetAnnotation"]
+                }
-                { "annotation": "ru.tinkoff.example.PetAnnotation" }
+              }
-              ]
             }
             """
     ]